Need a quick recommendation? My choice for the best knee brace for torn meniscus and ACL is the McDavid 429X Knee Brace.

 The Awesome Choice

-The McDavid 429X Knee Brace is my choice for the best knee brace for torn ACL and meniscus.
-With metal hinges and adjustable crossing straps, it gives the maximum level of support for the knee without fully limiting the movement.
-The crossing straps provide an enhanced fit and overcomes the challenges in other similar knee braces which tend to slip off the knee.
+The McDavid 429X Knee Brace is my choice for the best hinged knee brace for torn meniscus and ACL tear.
+With metal hinges and adjustable crossing straps, it provides the maximum level of support for your knee without fully limiting your movement.
+The crossing straps create an enhanced fit and overcomes the challenges in other similar knee braces which tend to slip off the knee.
 The warm compression generated from the latex-free neoprene brings relief to common knee concerns.